le-liang/MARLspectrumSharingV2X/README.md

 L. Liang, H. Ye, and G. Y. Li, "Spectrum sharing in vehicular networks based on multi-agent reinforcement learning," IEEE Journal on Selected Areas in Communications, vol. 37, no. 10, pp. 2282-2292, Oct.
 2019.

-## Kai Huang has released a more refined repo of this project, written in PyTorch, which runs much faster than this TensorFlow version.
-Please check it out here: https://github.com/huangkk99/MARLV2X

 Trained and tested with Python 3.6 + TensorFlow 1.12.0.

 How to use the code: